 You could also take advantage of little windfalls over the year to lessen how much you need to put aside with each paycheck.
 If you receive a tax refund, for example, some experts also suggest using a portion of it to fund your IRA.
 Last year, the average refund was nearly $2,900.
 Applying that to your IRA could get you almost halfway to the annual limit.

 Video by Jason Armesto

 Over the course of a career, maxing out your IRA can be a powerful move, especially if you start saving early.
 That makes the most of the power of compounding, which means you earn a return not just on your money, but also on the interest it has already accrued.

 For example, let's say you start saving at age 25 and max out your IRA every year over a 40-year career.
 Assuming average annual returns of 7%, you could have more than $1.4 million by age 65.

 Keep in mind that IRAs are just one tool to help you meet your retirement savings goals.
-The annual contribution limit for an IRA is less than one-third of what you can put into a 401(k), if you have access to one — and depending on your retirement needs, you may need to put aside more per year than that IRA limit allows.
+The annual contribution limit for an IRA is less than one-third of what you can put into an employment-sponsored 401(k), if you have access to one — and depending on your retirement needs, you may need to put aside more per year than that IRA limit allows.
 Plus, your company may offer a match that doubles the value of money you contribute to a workplace account.

 To make it even easier to hit your goal of maxing out your IRA, schedule automatic transfers from your paycheck to your retirement accounts.
 You can also opt to automatically increase those contributions every year, effectively supercharging your savings.